This article originally appeared on VICE Denmark.

-Dropping acid can be a wonderful, enlightening experience, or a deeply traumatising one.
-The effect LSD has on users often depends on their environment, their mental state and the mood they're in when taking it.
-Since the results can vary so wildly from person to person, I wondered what the constants are – whether there are particulars about the experience you only start understanding after doing it in different states of mind, sporadically, for years on end.
+Dropping acid can be a wonderful, enlightening experience, or a deeply traumatizing one.
+The effect LSD has on users often depends on their environment, their mental state, and the mood they're in when taking it.
+Since the results can vary so wildly from person to person, I wondered what the constants are—whether there are particulars about the experience you only start understanding after doing it in different states of mind, sporadically, for years on end.

-To find out, I contacted three Danish LSD OGs to plough their decades of experience and learn how taking the drug during different stages of your life can change your outlook on the world.
+To find out, I contacted three Danish LSD OGs to plow through their decades of experience and learn how taking the drug during different stages of your life can change your outlook on the world.

 Peter Ingemann, 74

 VICE: Hi, Peter, what was your first trip like?

 Peter: Probably not that different from most people’s first experience with LSD.
 It was kind of like putting on a new pair of glasses.
 Physical objects start to change in size and shape, and you start thinking differently about things.
 It’s hard to explain to someone who hasn’t tried it.

 How did LSD affect your life?

 I always tell people that LSD allows you to try out a temporary state of insanity.
 You can kind of compare it to how a dog’s sense of smell works.
 Like many other animals, dogs have a very powerful sense of smell, while humans don't.
 If a dog's sense of smell is the size of a football field, a human's sense of smell is the size of a stamp.
 With that in mind, it's impossible to fully imagine how they experience the world through smell.
 LSD is kind of like that, too.
 It allows you to see a glimpse of a world that is much larger than our own.